NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 title: NLog 6.0 - List of major changes
 ---

-NLog 6.0 is a major version release that introduces breaking changes, including the splitting into multiple NuGet packages, and other improvements to support AOT builds.
+NLog 6.0 is a major version release, and introduces breaking changes to support AOT-builds by splitting into multiple nuget packages.

 ## Major changes

 ### NLog supports AOT

 NLog has traditionally relied on reflection to dynamically discover requirements for target output.
-But reflection does not always work well with build trimming, and before NLog marked itself to have trimming disabled.
+But reflection does not always work well with build trimming, and before NLog marked itself to be excluded from trimming.

-NLog includes many features, each of these feature often introduce additional dependencies on the .NET library.
+NLog includes many features, and each feature often introduces additional dependencies on the .NET library.
 This can lead to overhead for AOT builds, as it must include and compile all the relevant source code.

 NLog v6 attempts to reduce its footprint by extracting several features into separate nuget-packages: